destinyae/wallet-android/docs/tari.md

 # FFI Wrapper
-We have 2 wrappers, in C++ and in kotlin
+We have 2 wrappers, in C++ and kotlin
 For C++ you should go to `\app\src\main\cpp`
 It has CMake file which is responsible for C++ build.
-If you adding new cpp file you should include it to build list in this file
+If you add a new cpp file you should include it to the build list in this file
-C++ files contains code for method injection from native code which descirbed in `wallet.h` You should name methods like this `Java_com_tari_android_wallet_ffi_FFIContacts_jniGetLength` whele `Java_com_tari_android_wallet_ffi` is path, `FFIContacts` is kotlin wrapper file and `jniGetLength` experted method.
+C++ files contain code for method injection from native code which is described in `wallet.h` You should name methods like this `Java_com_tari_android_wallet_ffi_FFIContacts_jniGetLength` where `Java_com_tari_android_wallet_ffi` is path, `FFIContacts` is kotlin wrapper file, and `jniGetLength` expected method.
-Inside methods you should use methods from `wallet.h` jniCommon.cpp contains utils method for enligth work with C++
+Inside methods you should use methods from `wallet.h` jniCommon.cpp contains utils method for enlight work with C++

 kotlin wrappers have `FFI` prefix.
-They should only contains logic related to wrapping entities and methods `private external fun jniGetBalance(libError: FFIError): FFIPointer` This is example of external method which connected to method in C++ wrapper All FFI entities have pointer to C++ entity which is located in FFIBase
+They should only contain logic related to wrapping entities and methods `private external fun jniGetBalance(libError: FFIError): FFIPointer` This is an example of an external method which connected to the method in C++ wrapper All FFI entities have a pointer to C++ entity which is located in FFIBase